Machine Understanding for interactive StorytElling (EU ICT FP7 FET)

 - KOLOMIYETS, Oleksandr & MOENS, Moens Marie-Francine KUL: A Data-Driven Approach to Temporal Parsing of Documents.
 In Proceedings of the Second Joint Conference on Lexical and Computational Semantics, Volume 2: Proceedings of the Seventh International Workshop on Semantic Evaluation (SemEval 2013) (pp. 83-87).
 ACL.
 2013

 - KOLOMIYETS, O. & MOENS, M.-F. Towards Animated Visualization of Actors and Actions in a Learning Environment.
-In Proceedings of the 3rd International Workshop on Evidence Based and User centred Technology Enhanced Learning (EbuTEL 2013).
-(Lecture Notes in Computer Science).
+In Proceedings of the 3rd International Workshop on Evidence Based and User centred Technology Enhanced Learning (EbuTEL 2013) (Advances in Intelligent and Soft-Computing) (in press).
 Springer.
-2013
+2014

 - DE MULDER, Wim, DO THI, Ngoc Quynh, VAN DEN BROEK, Paul & MOENS, Marie-Francine Machine Understanding for Interactive Storytelling.
-In Proceedings of the 8th International Conference on Knowledge, Information and Creativity Support Systems (KICSS'2013).
+In Proceedings of the 8th International Conference on Knowledge, Information and Creativity Support Systems (KICSS'2013) (pp. 73-80).
 2013

 - KORDJAMSHIDI, Parisa & MOENS, Marie-Francine Designing Constructive Machine Learning Models based on Generalized Linear Learning Techniques.
 In Proceedings of the NIPS Workshop on Constructive Machine Learning.
 2013